tolgee/ai-migrator/README.md

         cli migrate --upload
         ```

+- `-a, --appendixPath <appendixPath>`: Specifies the path to a file containing custom instructions (prompt appendix) for ChatGPT.
+This allows you to provide additional context or guidelines for the migration process.

+    - Example:

+        ```bash
+        cli migrate --appendixPath "./path/to/instructions.txt"
+        ```

 **Examples:**

-- Run the migration with the default file pattern and review the `allKeys.json file before uploading:
+- Run the migration with the default file pattern and review the `allKeys.json` file before uploading:

   ```bash
   cli migrate